Vegan Carrot Cupcakes

-In a large bowl, mix together the sugar, oil and vanilla.
+In a large bowl, mix together the brown sugar, oil and vanilla.
 Add the grated carrots and mix again.

 Now add in the flour, baking soda, cinnamon, ginger and soy milk.
 Give it a good mix until everything is well combined.
 The batter will be quite thick.